 Q. Do rats learn to avoid traps?

-Rats are inherently suspicious creatures.
-It’s a survival mechanism that has evolved in rodents.
+Rats are inherently suspicious creatures; it’s a survival mechanism that has evolved in rodents.
 They will avoid objects new to their environment until enough time has passed that these items become familiar.
 This is why it may take some time before the traps you just put out begin to bear fruit.

 Q. What kills rats instantly?

 Many people think poison will kill rodents quickly.
-Poison is one of the slowest methods for killing rats, as it takes at least three days for it to kill the rodent once ingested.
+Poison is one of the slowest methods for killing rats, as it takes at least 3 days for it to kill the rodent once it’s ingested.
 Snap traps will break a rat’s neck, and electric traps, which deal a lethal shock to rodents, will instantly kill rats.

 Why Trust Bob Vila